QuoteUnquoteDev/game-jam-like-idea-generator/README.md

 My code is published under the MIT License.

 This is a small little project I made one night to teach myself the very basics of python.
-It gives you random ideas for speed game development as if you were participating in a game jam.
+It gives you random ideas for speed game development and prototyping as if you were participating in a game jam.

 ![Screenshot of the generator function](screenshot.png)